 “You have met her before, but, you were probably too young to remember.
-She’s now very old and have trouble walking.
+She’s now very old and has trouble walking.
 We just found out over the last few days that she’s really ill,” Rose’s mother explained without looking up from her laundry washing.

 “Why didn’t we get her to come stay with us in the first place?”

 “‘Cause, this was what we agreed upon,” her mother answered and seemed intent on not continuing the conversation.
 She did not seem to like Rose’s grandma; either that or she was focused on finishing her laundry fast.